 British Academy of Audiology (BAA) has adopted the Health & Care Professions Council Code of Conduct.
 However, members of other registration bodies such as the RCCP must, of course, adhere to those as well (there is little difference in the underlying principles of these).
 An audiologist who is reprimanded by, or suspended or expelled from, their registration body is likely to have similar action taken by the BAA, following an appropriate investigation.

 We also believe that professional and ethical behaviour is much more than rule-following.
 While the code of conduct may act as a guide, we encourage all audiologists to continually think about and be aware of ethical and moral issues associated with their actions and practices.

 The BAA is required to hold an Annual General Meeting and publish an Annual Report.
 Meeting details and reports are included below.

-Our next Annual General Meeting is on Thursday 13th October at 2 pm during our Annual Conference at the BAA Conference in Manchester.
+Our next Annual General Meeting is on Thursday 2nd November at 2 pm during our Annual Conference at the BAA Conference in Coventry.
 All BAA members are invited to attend.

-Our latest Annual Report covers the year from April 2020 to March 2021 and provides an insight into the work that the BAA Board has carried out on behalf of our membership.
+Our latest Annual Report covers the year from April 2021 to March 2022 and provides insight into the work that the BAA Board has carried out on behalf of our membership.